meethune/VectorRelay/README.md

 npm run dev
 ```

-This starts Vite dev server at `http://localhost:5173`
+This starts Wrangler dev server with local bindings at `http://localhost:8787`

-**Note:** Local development uses the Vite dev server for the frontend only.
-Pages Functions and Cloudflare bindings (D1, AI, Vectorize) are not available locally.
-For testing:

-1. Push to GitHub to trigger automatic deployment
-2. Use the deployed preview URL for testing
-3. Or use `wrangler pages dev` after building (bindings still won't work without additional setup)
+**Note:** Wrangler dev provides local development with access to Workers bindings.
+For full testing with remote resources, deploy to Workers and test there.

 ## 📊 Data Sources